The Met removes Sackler name from its galleries

 Arthur M. Sackler donated $4 million and 1,000 pieces of his Asian art collection, valued at $50 million, to build the Arthur M. Sackler Gallery in Washington, next to the Freer Gallery of Art.
 Arthur Sackler died months before the museum opened.

-In 2019, the Smithsonian began calling the Freer and Sackler the National Museum of Asian Art.
+In 2019, the Smithsonian began calling the Freer Sackler the National Museum of Asian Art.
 The change was a “rebranding” that was not related to the protests, officials said at the time.
 The same year, the Smithsonian announced it would not take any more donations from the Sacklers.

 A Smithsonian spokeswoman did not have an immediate comment.